carlosrdrz/devise_latcheable/README.md

 # devise_latcheable
-This gem adds an extra layer of security using a Latch account to any Rails account using the devise gem.
+This gem adds an extra layer of security using a Latch account to any Rails app using the devise gem.

 You can find more info about Latch at https://latch.elevenpaths.com